 Users can view and configure previously uploaded files from the server with success state.

-Displays the progress bar and progress percentage for each file once upload has begun.
+Displays progress bar and progress percentage for each file once upload has begun.

 Handle preprocessed images, such as pre-resized images, before uploading them to a server.

-Users can customize all static text used in the upload component through the localization library.
+Users can customize all static text used in the upload control through the localization library.

-The uploader control provides the best user experience across phone, tablet, and desktop form factors.
+The file upload control provides the best user experience across phone, tablet, and desktop form factors.

-Fully supports WAI-ARIA accessibility, which helps uploader be accessed by on-screen readers and assistive devices.
+Fully supports WAI-ARIA accessibility, which helps the file upload be accessed by on-screen readers and assistive devices.

 Follows WAI-ARIA Best Practices for implementing keyboard interaction.

-Developers can control the appearance and behaviors of the uploader, including its file list, using a rich set of APIs.
+Developers can control the appearance and behaviors of the file upload, including its file list, using a rich set of APIs.